Maxomann/TDIGP/user manual.md

 Then press "accept".

 ## Viewing the TD-Mon
 Press the "View my TD-Mon" button.
-To refresh the data, please press the "refresh" button in the top-right corner.
+To refresh the data, please press the "refresh" button in the top-right corner. **Please note: by default, the TD-Mon is only updated automatically when you view it for the very first time.
+In any subsequent access (even after restarting the application!), you need to press the refresh button to update the TD-Mon.
+This is so that you do not have to enter your setup information every time you want to see your TD-Mon.**